chrisjoj/flutter-chat-app/README.md

-# flutter_app
+# friendlychat

-A new Flutter application.
+A new flutter project.

 ## Getting Started